GongT/baobao/@idlebox/common/etc/common.api.md

     displayName: string;
 }

-// Warning: (ae-missing-release-tag) "nameFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "nameFunction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function nameFunction<T extends Function>(name: string, func: T): T & NamedFunction;

-// Warning: (ae-missing-release-tag) "nextDay" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "nextDay" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function nextDay(d: Date, n?: number): Date;

-// Warning: (ae-missing-release-tag) "nextHour" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "nextHour" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function nextHour(d: Date, n?: number): Date;

-// Warning: (ae-missing-release-tag) "nextMinute" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "nextMinute" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function nextMinute(d: Date, n?: number): Date;

-// Warning: (ae-missing-release-tag) "nextMonth" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "nextMonth" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function nextMonth(d: Date, n?: number): Date;

-// Warning: (ae-missing-release-tag) "nextSecond" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "nextSecond" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function nextSecond(d: Date, n?: number): Date;

-// Warning: (ae-missing-release-tag) "nextWeek" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "nextWeek" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function nextWeek(d: Date, n?: number): Date;

-// Warning: (ae-missing-release-tag) "nextYear" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "nextYear" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function nextYear(d: Date, n?: number): Date;